 Margaret’s cough did not get better, even with the antibiotic treatment.
 There’s no way to tell if the trouble she had getting rid of her bronchitis was due to the heat damage done to her medication.
 Her cough might have been caused by a viral infection that wouldn’t have responded to any antibiotic.
 However, there’s no doubt that allowing her medicine to sit in a hot car undermined its effectiveness.

+A hot car holds danger for your medicine as well as for your children or your pets.
 Anyone who leaves medication on the seat or in the glove compartment at this time of year could be wasting money and inviting trouble.
 Not only might the chemical ingredients begin to decompose, they might be converted to toxic byproducts.

 Even if you don’t allow your medicine to overheat in an automobile, that doesn’t mean you are home free.
 Ultraviolet rays from the sun can also harm some medicine.